 Creative Writing and Performance in Japanese

 This course provides advanced students of Japanese with training in spoken and written production.
 Students will learn the different writing styles and style in speech in Japanese that range from casual to formal, and will apply them to differentiate the speaking and writing as they engage in spoken and written productions.
 Production activities include, but not limited to, creative, expository, and persuasive writing and speaking, and some short visual performance such as play.
 (Prerequisites: Minimum score of 4 on RIT Language Placement Exam or MLJP-302 or equivalent course.)
-Lab, Lecture 3 (Spring).
+Lab (Spring).

 Advanced Speaking in Japanese